 Numerous daily activities, such as walking and climbing stairs, might become difficult when one has knee arthritis.

-This frequent reason for absence from work has a detrimental influence on many people’s productivity.
+This frequent reason for absence from work negatively influences many people’s productivity.

 Osteoarthritis and rheumatoid arthritis are the most widespread types of arthritis, yet there are more than 100 other varieties.